-EU parliament freezes China deal ratification until Beijing lifts sanctions | Malay Mail
+EU Parliament freezes China deal ratification until Beijing lifts sanctions | Malay Mail

 Subscribe to our Telegram channel for the latest updates on news you need to know.

-BRUSSELS, May 21 — The European Parliament halted on Thursday ratification of a new investment pact with China until Beijing lifts sanctions on EU politicians, deepening a dispute in Sino-European relations and denying EU companies greater access to China.
+BRUSSELS, May 21 — The European Parliament halted yesterday ratification of a new investment pact with China until Beijing lifts sanctions on EU politicians, deepening a dispute in Sino-European relations and denying EU companies greater access to China.

 The resolution to freeze ratification passed with 599 votes in favour, 30 votes against and 58 abstentions.